netlify/cli/docs/netlify-dev.md

 Or you if your project is being detected incorrectly or positive by multiple detectors you can specify `framework` option to test only one detector against your project.
-The `framework` option should be one of available [project types which Netlify Dev can detect](https://github.com/netlify/cli/tree/master/src/detectors).
+The `framework` option should be one of the available [project types which Netlify Dev can detect](https://github.com/netlify/cli/tree/master/src/detectors).
 ```toml
 [dev]